ivober03/BattleShipNV/README.md

 There are two main files in this project: `runner.py` and  `battleship.py`. `battleship.py` contains all of the logic the game itself and for the AI to play as an opponent. `runner.py` contains all of the code to run the graphical interface for the game.
 ## battleship.py file:

+### 1: **`Cell`** Class:
+The `Cell` class represents an individual cell on the game board.
+Each cell has two coordinates (row, col) and a probability density function (PDF) value, aiding in AI decision-making.

+Attributes:

+- `row`: The row index of the cell
+- `col`: The col index of the cell
+- `pdf_value`: A probability density function value for AI decision-making

-### 1: **`Ship`** Class:
+### 2: **`Ship`** Class:

 The `Ship` class represents a ship in the game.
 It's responsible for storing information about a ship's attributes and state.
 Each ship has a size (number of cells it occupies), a status (whether it's sunk or not), and the coordinates of its cells on the game board.
 The class helps manage ships' placement, status, and interactions with the game.

 Attributes:

-- `size`: The size of the ship (number of cells).
+- `health`: The size of the ship (number of cells).
 - `cells`: A `set()` containing the coordinates of the cells occupied by the ship.
-- `status`: The status of the ship, which can be "alive" or "sunk."

 Methods:

-- `place_on_board(self, start_row, start_col, orientation)`: Places the ship on the board by adding its occupied cells to the `cells` set.
+- `place_on_board(self, start_)`: Places the ship on the board by adding its occupied cells to the `cells` set.
-- `is_alive(self)`: Checks if the ship is still "alive" (has un-hit cells) or "sunk" (all cells hit).
+- `is_alive(self)`: Checks if the health is greater than 0.
+Returns true if the ship is still alive, false otherwise.
+- `hit(self)`: Handles a hit on the ship by decreasing its health by 1.

-### 2: **`Sentence`** Class:
+### 3: **`Sentence`** Class:

 The `Sentence` class represents a logical sentence that holds information about potential ship placements.
-It's used to track the possible positions of a ship based on known hits and misses.
-The class associates a ship with a set of cells where the ship might be located.
-As more information becomes available, the `Sentence` objects help narrow down possible ship positions.
+Once a ship is hit a new sentence is created using the position of the target.
+The initial sentence will have a `set()` with 4 or fewer potential targets.
+As more information becomes available, the `Sentence` objects help narrow down possible positions.

 Attributes:

-- `ship`: The associated `Ship` object.
+- `cell:` The initial cell that start the new sentence.
 - `cells`: A `set()` containing possible cell coordinates where the ship might be located.

 Methods:

+- `add_cells`: Add cells to the sentence
-- `remove_cells(self, cells_to_remove)`: Removes specific cells from the `cells` set when information indicates those cells cannot contain the ship.
+- `remove_cells`: Remove cells from the sentence
-- `update(self)`: Updates the sentence when new information is available.

-### 3: **`Battleship` Class:**
+### 4: **`Battleship` Class:**

 The `Battleship` class represents the main game control.
-It manages the game setup, the main game loop, and interactions between players.
-The class is responsible for starting the game, managing player turns, updating game boards, and checking for victory conditions.
+The class is responsible for initializing the board, managing player turns, updating game boards, and checking for victory conditions.
 It creates instances of the `OpponentAI` and `User` classes and coordinates the gameplay.

 Attributes: